xapi-project/xs-pull-request-build-scripts/README.md

 $ git clone git://github.com/simonjbeaumont/xs-pull-request-build-scripts.git
 ```

-## build-pull-request.sh
+## build_pull_request.py
 This script is used by the Jenkins job and needs to be present in the directory
 specified by the install instructions.

-Based on the arguments passed to `new-jenkins-job.py`, it will clone the
+Based on the arguments passed to `new_jenkins_job.py`, it will clone the
 correct build-system product branch.
 It will then clone the pull request in
 question into `myrepos` and build.
 The output of the build for each of the
 product branches will be collected by Jenkins and archived.

+Note, the script relies on the presence of environment variables (but these
+should be populated by Jenkins if the job was correctly configured).

 ## new_jenkins_job.py
 This python script will create a new Github Pull Request Builder related job